bala1802/Neural-Networks-and-Deep-Learning/Transformers/README.md

 ![Alt text](image.png)

 The Transformer block is comprised of (sequentially),
-  A. Multihead Attention layer
+  1. Multihead Attention layer
-  B. Add & Norm
+  2. Add & Norm
-  C. Feed Forward layer
+  3. Feed Forward layer
-  D. Add & Norm
+  4. Add & Norm

   #### A. Multihead Attention Layer:
   - The `key`, `value` and `query` are sent into the `Self Attention` layer